eldougo/wordpress_plugin_tuxquote/readme.txt

 Development for this plugin can be found on GitHub: https://github.com/eldougo/wordpress_plugin_tuxquote

-The supplied images were sourced fromm CrystalXP.net (http://www.crystalxp.net/) and are all distributed under the Creative Commons BY-NC-SA license (http://creativecommons.org/licenses/by-nc-sa/3.0/)
+The supplied images were sourced from CrystalXP.net (http://www.crystalxp.net/) and are all distributed under the Creative Commons BY-NC-SA license (http://creativecommons.org/licenses/by-nc-sa/3.0/)

 Please see images-license.txt for image licensing information and image attributions.

+= Shortcode usage =

+Default usage:

+[TUXQUOTE]

+Set the width to 200 pixels:

+[TUXQUOTE width="200px"]

+Set the width to 80% of the container element and add a title:

+[TUXQUOTE width="80%" title="Thought of the day"]

 == Installation ==

-Upload the Tuxquote plugin to your blog, activate it, then enter the shortcode '[TUXQUOITE]' in your page or post.
+1. Upload the Tuxquote plugin to your blog, activate it, then either enter the shortcode '[TUXQUOTE]' in your page or post and/or drag the Tuxquote Widget to a widgitized area on your Widgets page.

 == Frequently Asked Questions ==

+= The images are distributed under the Creative Commons BY-NC-SA license, what does this mean? =

+This means that you can't use the supplied images for any commercial purposes.

+= How do I get around this? =

+No problem, either remove all the images from the plugin images directory and replace them with your own, or get written permission from the image authors who are listed in the images-license.txt file.
+The Tuxquote plugin code is distributed under the GPL v2 license.

 == Screenshots ==